HOMAGE

 Homage is a short film that combines grand entertainment with deeply personal themes, operating on a larger international scale than most short films.
 With filming locations spanning Norway’s snow-covered mountains to Japan’s historic temple sites, and action-packed sequences from both the Viking and samurai worlds, the film creates an epic backdrop for a subtle drama about loss, belonging, and ambition.

-Through Ronja’s story, the film explores how, in facing life’s greatest challenges – such as the loss of a loved one – we can discover a new understanding of what truly matters.
-Homage is an invitation to confront emotions we often avoid: guilt, grief, and the clash between ambition and the need to be seen.
-The film aspires to create an experience that is both personal and universal, a narrative that resonates deeply and leaves a lasting impression.
+Through Ronja’s story, the film explores how, in facing life’s greatest challenges – such as the loss of a loved one – we can find new understanding of what truly matters.
+Homage is an invitation to confront those emotions: guilt, grief, and the clash between ambition and the need to be seen.
+An experience that is both personal and universal, a narrative that resonates deeply and leaves a lasting impression.